Services

 • Active eating disorders requiring extensive medical monitoring and intervention

-• Current or recent thoughts of harm to self or others
+• Are experiencing current or recent thoughts of harm to self or others

-• Concerned about the safety of another person
+• Are concerned about the safety of another person

-• Experiencing hallucinations, delusions, disorganized thinking and/or behavior
+• Are experiencing current or recent hallucinations, delusions, and/or disorganized thinking and/or behavior

-• Have been unable to sleep for two or more days, along with a decreased need for sleep
+• Have been unable to sleep for two or more days and have a decreased need for sleep

-The Counseling Center offers appointments with a psychiatric provider for evaluation and medication management.
-Both services are provided free of charge.
+The Counseling Center offers appointments with our psychiatric provider, Dr. Kirk Luder for medication management.
+This service is provided free of charge for all incoming and current W&L students.

 If the student is prescribed medication, medication management includes: